bcgov/eba-guide/_pages/eba_newdomains/eba_domain_impact.md

 ###Service Design

-Service design is the activity of planning and organizing people, infrastructure, communication and material components of a service in order to improve its quality and the interaction between service provider and in our case citizens [https://www.service-design-network.org/manifesto].
+Service design is the activity of planning and organizing people, infrastructure, communication and material components of a service to improve its quality and the interaction between service provider and in our case citizens.
+(For further reading see, [*What is Service Design?* Service Design Network Manifesto)](https://www.service-design-network.org/manifesto).
 Government has made a concerted effort to incorporate service design principles, especially those related to citizen engagement, into our initiatives. *The Service Design Guide* is the blueprint for this domain.
 The impact of service design on transformation is the creation of services truly for citizens by citizens as opposed to those government think they want and most often deliver.

 ###Enterprise Business Architecture